Geylang International FC

-Geylang International Football Club is a professional football club based in Bedok, Singapore, which plays in the Singapore Premier League, the top division of football in Singapore.
-The club was founded in 1973 with the purpose of building a successful football team that would be remembered for generations to come.
-They played their first season in 1974, winning the FAS Division Three League which earns a spot in National Football League Division One the following year.
+Geylang International Football Club is a professional football club based in Bedok, Singapore, that competes in Singapore Premier League, the top division of football in Singapore.
+The club was founded in 1973 and played their first season in 1974, winning the FAS Division Three League which earned them a spot in National Football League Division One the following year.
 They enjoyed their greatest successes in the 1980s and 90s, winning six consecutive FAS Premier League titles.

-Geylang International has won the league championship twice, since the inception of a professional league in 1996.
-They have won the 1997 Singapore FA Cup final and Singapore Cup once.
-Their greatest season was 1996, when they became the first team to win the league championship and FA Cup.
-They also reached the 1997 Singapore FA Cup final, 2001 and 2003 Singapore Cup final, and the 2012 Singapore League Cup final as runners-up.
+Geylang International has won 2 league titles and 1 Singapore Cup since the inception of a professional league in 1996.
+Their greatest season was in 1996, when they became the first team to win both the league title and the FA Cup.
+They also reached the 1997 Singapore FA Cup final, 2001 and 2003 Singapore Cup finals, and the 2012 Singapore League Cup final, finishing as runners-up.

-Geylang International has a tradition rivalry with closest neighbour Tampines Rovers.
-Matches between these two are referred to as the "Eastern Derby".
+Geylang International has a traditional rivalry with closest neighbour Tampines Rovers.
+Matches between these two are referred to as the "Eastern Derby" which is known to be one of the best rivalries in Singapore football.

 History

-1973 – 1995
+Beginnings and breakthrough (1973–1995)

 Formally founded by Colin Ng in 1973 during a dinner gathering with Arshad Khamis, Gulam Mohamed and Omar Ashiblie, Ng planned to build one of the successful club in Singapore.
-They were soon known as International Contract Specialists (ICS) FC and played its first friendly match against Rollel FC, a Singapore Business Houses Football League (SBHFL) Division One league club on 15 November 1973 with a 2–0 win.
+They were soon known as International Contract Specialists Football Club (ICS) and played its first friendly match against Rollel, a Singapore Business Houses Football League (SBHFL) Division One league club on 15 November 1973 with a 2–0 win.

 They made their season debut in 1974, walking away with 2 titles – FAS Division Three League & President's Cup with no losses.
 This was not too difficult for them as they had several star players and well-known footballers among their ranks.
 With the likes of Arshad Khamis, Dollah Kassim, Gulam Mohamed, Samad Allapitchay, Kamal Mohd Nor and Robert Sim, they had a formidable side that receives the respect from oppositions.
 The team coached by The Yap Brothers, Sebastian and Andrew were no stranger to Football Association of Singapore.
-For the new season, in line with the Football Association of Singapore plans to streamline footballs and have teams on geographical consideration for the Division One League, ICS changed its name to Geylang International as their home ground was based at Geylang Field, Lorong 12.
-In 1975, they entered the National Football League Division One and won it before adding another title in 1976.
-Their back to back victory was made sweeter by winning the 1976 President's Cup.